Beet Sugar Engineer School

 Students are enrolled on the proposal of regular or associate member companies of the Beet Sugar Development Foundation.
 Member companies are permitted to enroll up to two attendees per factory or up to two attendees per member company, whichever is greater.
 The BSDF Board of Directors approves attendance of non-member company students on the following basis: Each student must be sponsored by a member company.
 In addition to the normal tuition, a surcharge of $400 per non-member student per session will be assessed, and a letter of support from the sponsoring member company must be submitted to the BSDF office prior to registration.
 Space is limited for Engineer school and will be allocated to member company students first.

 Prospective students will pay and register online.
-Beginning in 2024, credit cards will be accepted upon registration.
+Credit cards will be accepted upon registration.
 Click on the link below to register for Engineer School.
-Registration for Engineer school closes Friday, August 23, 2024
+Registration for Engineer school closes Friday, September 5, 2025.

 Cancellation Policy